2001 NCAA men's volleyball tournament

 The 2001 NCAA men's volleyball tournament was the 32nd annual event held to determine the national champion of NCAA men's collegiate indoor volleyball.
-The single elimination tournament took place in May 2001 at the The Pyramid in Long Beach, California.
+The single elimination tournament took place in May 2001 at The Pyramid in Long Beach, California.

 BYU defeated UCLA in the final match, 3–0 (30–26, 30–26, 32–30), to win their second national title.
 The Cougars (23–4) were coached by Carl McGown.

 BYU's Mike Wall was named the tournament's Most Outstanding Player.
 Wall, along with five other players, comprised the All-Tournament Team.

 Qualification

 Until the creation of the NCAA Men's Division III Volleyball Championship in 2012, there was only a single national championship for men's volleyball.
 As such, all NCAA men's volleyball programs, whether from Division I, Division II, or Division III, were eligible.
 A total of 4 teams were invited to contest this championship.